 False claim No 1:

-…Henri Poincaré proved that the motion of the three objects, with the exception of a few special starting cases, is non-repeating
+…Henri Poincaré proved that the motion of the three objects, except in a few special starting cases, is non-repeating

 Physics has a problem of underdetermination of theories by data and observations.
 There can be many theories that make the same accurate predictions.
 Newtonian gravitation was a specific theory based on specific assumptions about physical reality that applied only under special conditions.
 It is impossible to elaborate on these here.